gjbex/training-material/Python/README.md

     Python code at runtime.
 1. `CodeTesting`: illustration of how to use the `unittest` framework for setting up and executing unit tests
+1. `CommandLineArgs`: illustration of how to use the argparse and the click module to handle command line arguments.
 1. `ConfigParser`: illustrates how to use the ConfigParser module to handle configuration files.
 1. `ContextManager`: illustrates the concept of a context manager, a